schreibfaul1/ESP32-vs1053_ext/README.md

 The code is extended with a WiFi-client.
 This library can play many radiostations up to 320kb/s.
 Chunked data transfer is supported.
 Playlists can be m3u, pls or asx, dataformat can be mp3, wma, aac, or ogg, asx playlists must contains only audio but no additional videodata.
-Also it can play mp3-files from SD Card.<br>
+Also it can play mp3-files from SD Card and from text using Google Translate Service (thanks to horihiro, included esp8266-google-tts library)<br>
 The class provides optional events:<br>
 vs1053_showstreaminfo &nbsp;&nbsp;&nbsp; shows th connexted URL<br>
 vs1053_showstreamtitle &nbsp;&nbsp;&nbsp; the played title<br>